TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 Except when part of a list or set display, an expression list containing at least one comma yields a tuple.
 The length of the tuple is the number of expressions in the list.
-The expressions are evaluated from left to right.
+The expressions are evaluated kutoka left to right.

 .. index::
    pair: iterable; unpacking